We are excited to announce a second round of rebates, beginning September 14, 2020!

 What is considered a “Local Business?”

 A local business is any business within the Ridgefield city limits.
 Note: There are many businesses with a Ridgefield address that are NOT within city limits.
-You can view the Ridgefield City Limits at https://gis.clark.wa.gov/mapsonline/
+You can view the Ridgefield City Limits at https://gis.clark.wa.gov/mapsonline/ or in the image below.

 We encourage people to use this program to shop small and support businesses adversely affected by the COVID-19 crisis.
 Think of local restaurants, retail businesses, and service industries that have been impacted by this crisis and use this program to help your neighbors.